max-marschhauser/ToDo-List/README.md

-To-Do list built using JavaScript and HTML
+A To-Do list built using JavaScript and HTML.

 Very simple JS to-do list built for fun.